Medical Malpractice Lawyer

 When this standard of care is not met and injuries result, a medical malpractice case can help you collect compensation.

-We provide free consultations and work on a contingency fee basis, meaning you will only pay for our services if we win your case.
-We offer reviews both virtually and in our Rockville office.
+The top-ranked, multilingual medical malpractice lawyers at Greenblatt & Veliev in Rockville, MD, provide free consultations and work on a contingency fee basis.
+You will only pay for our services if we win your case.

 What Is Medical Malpractice?